-The subjects I read, debated and synthesized during my PhD research still fascinate me.
+The subjects I read, debated, and synthesized during my PhD research still fascinate me.
 The concept of value remains intriguing and challenging; it cuts across academic disciplines and business functions.
 Epistemology was another engrossing subject.
 Epistemology is the philosophical analysis of the nature of knowledge, justification and belief.
-As a PhD researcher seeking to increase our understanding of (business) management – a social science — I had to answer several epistemological questions concerning scientific research.
+As a PhD researcher seeking to increase our understanding of (business) management – a social science — I had to answer several epistemic questions concerning scientific research.

 What is “truth”?
 Can we actually know “truth”?
 How do we know “truth” scientifically (i.e. how do we come to “believe” something)?
 Can our knowledge ever be proven?
 If so, how do we best prove it (i.e. how do we justify our beliefs)?
 How much proof is needed (i.e. how do we convince the skeptic)?

-By answering these epistemological questions, I could determine “how” best to conduct my research.
+By answering these epistemic questions, I could determine “how” best to conduct my research.
 Logic and methodology address these “how to” matters.
 Logic describes the correct (reasoning) needed to justify “truth”.
 Methodology describes the proper and relevant processes used to conduct research into “the truth”.

 Emerging value-based management using systems thinking

 Most management thinking is based on Cartesian logic — it is linear.
 This is reflected in the hierarchical / vertical organization charts originating in the late 1800s.
 The industrial revolution increased the modularization / specialization of work activities.
 Those activities were assigned to functional groups / departments whose managers could issue top-down “command and control” orders.
 Business academics then proposed and executives adopted a single objective function — maximizing shareholder value – for the firm.